If you are struggling to pay bills during the COVID-19 crisis, help may be available through the Coronavirus Emergency Relief Fund

 Other payment and licensing extensions

-- New Jersey has announced that the state tax filing deadline has been extended from April 15 to July 15.
+- New Jersey has announced that the filing deadline for state income tax and corporate tax has been extended to July 15.

 - New Jersey has extended the deadline for the transition to Real ID by one year, to Oct.
 1, 2021.